Waikato/kiwiwords/docs/index.md

 Each project has a different focus and makes use of different data (all of which is collected by Waikato researchers in conjunction with our collaborators).
 The different tabs provide information on the projects, their main objective, the specific team of researchers involved and arising publications or media attention.

+### GitHub Repository

+Our [GitHub repository](https://github.com/Waikato/kiwiwords/) provides relevant code for each project (e.g. for collecting, cleaning and analysing the data).

 ### Publications

 - Trye, D., Yogarajan, V., König, J., Keegan, T. T., Bainbridge, D., & Apperley, M. (2022, November).
 [A hybrid architecture for labelling bilingual Māori-English tweets](https://www.dropbox.com/s/7n1t2urmsjynx3i/findings.pdf?dl=0).
 In *Findings of the Association for Computational Linguistics: AACL-IJCNLP 2022*, pp. 119-130. ([GitHub Repository](https://github.com/bilingual-MET/hybrid), [MET Corpus Explorer](https://bilingual-met.github.io/hybrid), [Interactive Error Analysis](https://bilingual-met.github.io/hybrid/sample))